Stripstone/jubly-reader/docs/04_IMPLEMENTATION_WORKFLOW.md

 Served runtime results decide status.
 Do not mark behavior fixed from code inspection alone.

+Runtime testing should use the runtime experience evaluation lens in `02_RUNTIME_CONTRACT.md`.

+At minimum, record observations in these categories:
+- state transitions
+- settings
+- value rendering
+- reading continuity

+For each category, note:
+- client immediate
+- mutations
+- server settle
+- later truth
+- must not happen

+Do not mark a behavior acceptable merely because it corrected itself later.
+If runtime first shows a believable wrong state, treat that as a failure unless the contract explicitly allows that transition.

 ### 6. Revise or reclassify
 - same pass → revise the same diff
 - new pass → create a new diff